Profile photo of Travis Horn Travis Horn

 ssh username@vm_ip_address

-By unraveling the mysteries of port forwarding in VirtualBox, we have taken a significant stride toward optimizing our virtualization endeavors.
-We now understand how to seamlessly connect our virtual machines to the outside world.
+Hopefully now you better understand how to connect your virtual machines to the outside world.
 Through the step-by-step configuration process, we have simplified the process of port forwarding, making it accessible to users of all levels.
-We also explored some common ports, discovering which services can benefit from port forwarding, and even ventured into the realm of bridged adapters as an alternative solution.
+We also explored some common ports, discovering which services can benefit from port forwarding, and even showed a bridged adapter as an alternative solution.

 Cover photo by Danielle Suijkerbuijk on Unsplash.